grpc/proposal/L46-core-tls-credential-API.md

  public:
   virtual ~CertificateProviderInterface() = default;

-  // Must be called after the constructor.
+  // Starts the provider.
+Must be called before the provider is used for any TLS
-  // Does important internal setup steps. void Start();
+  // handshakes.
+Does important internal setup steps. void Start();

+  // CredentialType represents the different types of credentials that the
+  // provider can provide.
+  enum CredentialType {
     // The case of a SPIFFE trust bundle still falls into RootCertificates, it's
-  // just another way of representing root information enum CredentialType {
+    // just another way of representing root information RootCertificates,
-    RootCertificates,
     IdentityChainAndPrivateKey
   }